rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 ## Sending an Ajax Request
 > Behind the scenes, the `jsf.ajax.request()` method of the *JavaScript resource library* collects the data provided by `f:ajax` tag and posts the request to the JavaServer Faces lifecycle.

+# 16. Configuring JavaServer Faces Applications
+## 16.9.
+Configuring Navigation Rules
+> After the proper navigation rule is selected, the choice of which page to access next from the current page depends on two factors:

+ * The action method invoked when the component was clicked
+ * The logical outcome referenced by the component's tag or returned from the action method

 # 17. Java Servlet Technology
 ## Sharing Information
 ### Using Scope Objects